olegzaikin/alias/README.md

 make command builds binaries for every IPASIR-compatible SAT solver from alias/ipasir/sat/.
 By default, this folder contains sources only for the picosat solver.
-In order to build any other IPASIR-compatable solver, one needs to copy its sources into the mentioned folder.
+In order to build any other IPASIR-compatible solver, one needs to copy its sources into the mentioned folder.
 Solvers from the SAT Competition 2017 Incremental track